adamal5/contentmanager/README.md

 ### Application Overview:
 **Description:**

-This application is designed to allow users to store manage their social media content posts through idea phase to successful post.
+This application is designed to allow users to log details of social media content sponsors and the content itselef.

 **Functionality:**